tobiasseck/Infographic-Article/README.md

 ## Introduction

-This project presents a data-driven article created as part of my professional journey from a financial journalist to a data analyst.
+This project presents a data-driven article created as part of my professional journey as a financial journalist and data analyst.
 The article, rooted in extensive data-driven reporting, represents a synthesis of journalistic acumen and analytical expertise.
 This README outlines the approach, methodology, and significance of the project, showcasing my ability to transform complex data into insightful and accessible information.

 ## Project Overview
 This project presents an analysis of the investments made in esports companies since 2014.
 The data reveals the growing trend of investments in this industry, with a detailed breakdown of investment amounts and transaction volumes.